vsupapo/CosmicCarrots/README.md

 Use the directional keys `UP` `DOWN` `LEFT` `RIGHT` to move.

 ## Gameplay
+Collect 5 missing carrots to win the game.
+The player's spaceship will start with 20 Health Points.
+At health goes down, the health bar color will change from green, to yellow, and to red when at low health.
+The player must avoid following obstacles:

 | Object | Image | Health Points | Score Points | Description |
 |:--------------:| :----------: |:--------------------------:|:--------------:|-------------------|